SinisterSpatula/RetroflagGpiGuides/Controls_Updater_Menu.md

 * pi@retropie:~ $  sudo ./RetroPie-Setup/retropie_setup.sh [enter]
 * go to manage packages, driver, xboxdrv, install from source.
-  * It takes 1 hour 15 mins to compile.
+  * It takes 1 hour 15 mins to compile on a raspberry pi zero(w) & 20minutes on a raspberry pi zero 2.

 * Exit the setup menu.